Snowcone-Labs/iceblink/README.md

 # Iceblink

-TOTP authentication app by Snowflake-Software.
+2FA authentication app by Snowcone Labs.

 > [!IMPORTANT]
 > The app is WIP, and not in a functioning state.